 Pittsburgh Man Charged with Defrauding Social Security

-PITTSBURGH, PA - A resident of Allegheny County, Pennsylvania, has been indicted by a federal grand jury in Pittsburgh on a charge of theft of government funds, United States Attorney Scott W. Brady announced today.
+PITTSBURGH – A resident of Pittsburgh, Pennsylvania has been indicted by a federal grand jury in Pittsburgh on charges of theft of government money, Social Security fraud, and Social Security representative payee misuse, United States Attorney Scott W. Brady announced today.

-The law provides for a total sentence of 10 years in prison, a fine of $250,000, or both.
-Under the Federal Sentencing Guidelines, the actual sentence imposed is based upon the seriousness of the offenses and the criminal history, if any, of the defendant.
+For the offense of theft of government property, the law provides for a maximum sentence of not more than 10 years in prison, a fine of $250,000, or both.
+For each offense of Social Security fraud and Social Security representative payee misuse, the law provides for a maximum sentence of not more than 5 years in prison, a fine of $250,000, or both.
+Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

-The Social Security Administration-OIG conducted the investigation leading to the Indictment in this case.
+The U.S. Social Security Administration – Office of Inspector General conducted the investigation leading to the indictment in this case.

 An indictment is an accusation.
 A defendant is presumed innocent unless and until proven guilty.